 5 Reserve Your Unit

 Once you identify the right unit, you place a reservation deposit (typically $25,000-$100,000) to take the unit off the market.
 This deposit is usually refundable during a short review period (15-30 days).
 Your agent helps you select the best unit based on floor, exposure, view, and price.
+Before you reserve, compare the field: my ranked list of the best Miami pre-construction condos for 2026 covers the active towers with pricing, delivery dates, and developer credentials, sourced from the Miami Association of Realtors and each developer's offering plan.

 6 Sign the Purchase Contract